DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 You should check your eligibility with the teacher training provider before you apply.

-[Find salaried teacher training](https://www.find-postgraduate-teacher-training.service.gov.uk/) by applying the ‘only show courses that come with a salary’ filter.
+You can [find teacher training courses](https://www.find-postgraduate-teacher-training.service.gov.uk/) and filter by salaried.

 ### Teach First